robinp-tw/kythe/README.treetide.md

         - if still, then wipe ~/.cache/bazel and retry.
         - note: this often happens when entering the nix-shell again, with old cached nix artifacts getting stale.
+        - could as well just rebuild the toolchain.

       - bazel build kythe/cxx/extractor/...
         - BUG? why isn't libncursesw.so.6 picked up? even added ncurses.dev to nix-shell packages.
 It seems to be in NIX_LDPATH.